Jun 18, 2025

 Approach:

-Frontend validates for count limit.
+Frontend validates for the count limit.

 Backend validates for duplicates, no matching results, and permission issues.